DevOps-MBSE/AaC/docs/index.md

-The AaC model enables system modelers to maintain collection of machine and human readable plain-text YAML files that will enable new constructs for maintaining vertical (i.e., its top-down structure) and horizontal (i.e., how components interact with one another) traceability, quality assessment of architecture and design, and automation system acceptance tests.
+The AaC model enables system modelers to maintain collection of machine and human readable plain-text YAML files that will enable new constructs for maintaining vertical (i.e., its top-down structure) and horizontal (i.e., how components interact with one another) traceability, quality assessment of architecture and design, and automation of system acceptance tests.
 This is all to increase predictability and reduce risk within small-batch Agile program execution environments.